buffalo0707/GameTradr-Client/README.md

 # GameTradr-Client

--A site where users can post public listings for games they want to trade.
+*A site where users can post public listings for games they want to trade.
--Users indicate what game they are looking to trade and what they will accept in return.
+*Users indicate what game they are looking to trade and what they will accept in return.
--Users can make offers based on existing listings, and the owner of the listing can choose to accept or decline their offer
+*Users can make offers based on existing listings, and the owner of the listing can choose to accept or decline their offer
-  -Accepting an offer will cause all other offers on the same listing to be declined.
+  *Accepting an offer will cause all other offers on the same listing to be declined.
--Users can check on the status of their offers at any time by going to the offers section of the site.
+*Users can check on the status of their offers at any time by going to the offers section of the site.
--Users can delete pending listings and offers.
+*Users can delete pending listings and offers.
 They cannot delete listings or offers that have been completed.

 The site uses the following services to interact with the API:
--Listing service
+*Listing service
--Auth service
+*Auth service
--Offer service
+*Offer service
--Game service
+*Game service

 In addition, the site uses an Auth guard to prevent users from accessing portions of the site that require authentication.